Configure and Deploy Confluent Private Cloud Gateway

 • [9] The security configuration.
 See Configure Security for Confluent Private Cloud Gateway section for details.

-The following is an example configuration for Confluent Gateway Routes:
+An example configuration for Confluent Gateway routes:

 routes: